 An AS is a public-liability company (AS) is a type of business entity that can provide its securities to the general public as well as foreign investors.
 Shareholders of these entities are liable only for the amount of their share contribution to the business.

-The used vehicle of a sole proprietorship isn’t an extremely common type of business entity that is used by firms in Estonia and also by electronic residents.
+The concept of a sole proprietorship isn’t an extremely common type of business entity that is used by firms in Estonia and also by electronic residents.
 The reason for this is that sole proprietorships are not considered to be distinct legal entities within the meaning of the law.

 These kinds of businesses aren’t common for e-residents, despite an easy and quick process to establish.
 These entities can be created electronically through the e-residency card, or by an intermediary service provider using the Power of Attorney.